SIR Epidemics in Interconnected Networks: threshold curve and phase transition: Modeling SIR spreading in interconnected network

-We have also plotted the epidemic threshold curves for the Erdos-Renyi network \citep{erdHos1960evolution}(Figure \ref{fig:5}).
+We have also plotted the epidemic threshold curves for the Erdos-Renyi network. \citep{erdHos1960evolution} (Figure \ref{fig:5a}).
 The first layer is a Gilbert model with 500 nodes and a probability of interconnection of 0.02.
 The second layer is a Gilbert model with 100 nodes and a probability of interconnection of 0.1.
+For this configuration, the epidemic threshold curve is shown in Figure \ref{fig:5a}

+We have also plotted the epidemic threshold curve for an interconnected network system where both the network is an Erdos-Reyni network of 500 nodes, and the probability of interconnection is 0.02.
+The curve is shown in Figure \ref{fig:5b}